Imaging-Tech-Hub/ITH-proxy/receiver/websockets/README.md

 All dispatch handlers follow similar pattern:
 1. Check if requested nodes are managed by this proxy
-2. Download entity from Laminate REST API
+2. Download entity from ITH REST API
 3. Extract downloaded archive
 4. Send DICOM files to target PACS nodes
 5. Report progress to backend